NekokeCore/edk2-dipper/README.md

 2020.4.19 Add ACPI etc. Tables and Fix DSDT 24 Errors. （PS.The ACPI and SSDT etc. Tables Provided by [5超级菜鸟5](https://github.com/sunshuyu)）

 2020.4.24 Fix Clock and The Clock is work well && Add SmemDxe SPI SPMI HWIODxeDriver PmicDxe ButtonsDxe ChipInfoDxe to Binary && Add USB driver

+2020.4.30 Re added MemoryMap and can boot Windows to BlueScreen（Stop Code：Memory Managent） and （Stop Code：IRQL NOT LESS OR EQUAL）

 ## To-Do
 1.make Windows PE boot up